Women's football

 No hay anuncios

 A firm and committed investment in women's football that also attracts players.
-“The clubs have very good training facilities.
-Many of them train in the same place as the men's team or have their own facilities for the women's team.
-Women's football has grown a lot in England and there is a consciousness to invest more and grow it,” points out Batte.
+“Clubs have very good training facilities.
+Many of them train in the same place as the men's team or have their own facilities for women's.
+Women's football has grown a lot in England and there is an awareness to invest more and make it grow”, points out Batte.

-In Europe, however, things are different.
-Arsenal – with two titles, 2006-07 and 2024-25 – is the only English team to have won the Champions League.
-A competition in which German teams stand out, with up to three champions (Eintracht Frankfurt, Wolfsburg and Potsdam), even though they haven't won any since 2014-15.
+In Europe, on the other hand, things are different.
+Arsenal –with two titles, 2006-07 and 2024-25– is the only English team to have won the Champions League.
+A competition in which German teams stand out, with up to three champions (Eintracht Frankfurt, Wolfsburg, and Potsdam), even though they haven't won any since 2014-15.
 “It is a very attractive league, well-structured, with good facilities and stadiums, good preparation...”, explains José Barcala about the German league.
-The Galician coach of Bayern Munich will face Barça this Saturday (6:15 PM) in the first leg of the Champions League semi-finals at the Allianz Arena.
+The Galician coach of Bayern Munich will face Barça this Saturday (6:15 PM) in the first leg of the Champions League semifinals at the Allianz Arena.